Configure SSO with Okta as your identity provider

 - Click Save

 An error in configuring SAML can result in users and admins being locked out of the Splunk platform.
-Use the following link to access the local login and revert to native authentication if the instance locks you out
+Use the following URL to access the local login and revert to native authentication if the instance locks you out:

 Configure SSO with PingIdentity as your SAML identity provider